alexnault/alexnault.dev/posts/dependency-inversion-principle-in-functional-typescript.md

 excerpt: "A sure way to decouple modules and write testable code."
 ---

-// import Excalidraw from "../components/excalidraw";
-// import { ReactComponent as TraditionalDependencySvg } from "../public/traditional-dependency.svg";
-// import { ReactComponent as DependencyInversionSvg } from "../public/dependency-inversion.svg";

 _This is part five of a five-part series about SOLID principles in functional TypeScript._

 ## What is the Dependency Inversion Principle?